CVOR Travel Nurse Jobs in Arizona

 side-view-of-doctors-team-discussing-diagnosis-in-H9FJMNX.jpg

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why pump experience matters, and won’t waste your time pitching programs that don’t fit your background.
-We’re a focused team that picks up the phone — not a call center processing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+Before founding Junxion Med Staffing, our founder worked as a traveling surgical tech, so the cardiovascular OR is territory we’ve walked ourselves.
+Your recruiter knows what CVOR actually involves, understands why pump experience matters, and won’t spend your time on programs that don’t fit your background.
+You call, someone who knows your file picks up.
+Openings live on the CVOR travel nurse hub, the money detail sits in our CVOR travel nurse job breakdown, and you can check how to become a traveling nurse if you’re still mapping things out.

 CVOR travel nurse smiling outside an Arizona cardiac surgery center between cases